inno-devops-labs/F23-core-course-labs/ansible/roles/web_app/README.md

 Possible usage examples of this tags is provided in the section "[Role usage](#Role-usage)".

 ## Variables
-The role also has a couple of variables:
+The role also has a few variables:
 Boolean variable `web_app_full_wipe` needs to be set to `true` if user wants to enable the wipe job that stops previously running containers.
 Not required during the first launch.
 The variable `application_port` must be set to the port on which application runs inside the docker container.
 This port will be mapped to port `80` so that the client could easily open the page in browser(with default port) and see how the application works.
+The variable `docker_image` sets to the docker image that will be deployed.

 ## Role usage